IAMSSROBINSON/ls-js100/01_intro_to_programming/04_functions/01_using_functions/notes.md

 ## Defining a function

-The `function` keyword is used to defined a function and is followed up by the name of the function.
+The `function` keyword is used to define a function and is followed up by the name of the function.

 The function name (which is also a variable who's value is the function object) should be of legal JavaScript convention (camelCase) and should be idiomatic (understood by developers as a description of the functions purpose): `function printGreeting`.